bmw-ece-ntust/nvidia-sionna/docs/weekly-report.md

     TypeError: missing a required argument: 'inputs'
     ```
-  - **Proposed Solution**: Install Sionna on an Ubuntu machine and retest using version 0.18.0.
+  - **Proposed Solution**: Install NVIDIA Sionna on an Ubuntu machine and retest using version 0.18.0.